Can Orthotics Keep You Moving? Everything You Need To Know

 Where Can I Find Orthotics?

-At Northwich Foot Clinic & Physio in Cheshire, we offer a full biomechanical assessment using our sophisticated Podosmart technology.
+At Northwich Foot Clinic in Cheshire, we offer a full biomechanical assessment using our sophisticated Podosmart technology.
 This provides the most accurate analysis of your gait, and allows us to prescribe the right orthotics for you.
-If it is necessary, we can also recommend physiotherapy to further treat your condition, helping you to get moving again – free from pain.
+If it is necessary, we can also recommend MSK therapy to further treat your condition, helping you to get moving again – free from pain.
 You can book your biomechanical assessment online here.